 Director Alberto Diaspro

+Alberto Diaspro is Director of the Department of Nanophysics at the Istituto Italiano di Tecnologia (IIT), Deputy Director of IIT, Chair of the Nikon IMaging Center at IIT (www.nic.iit.it).
+AD is Professor of Applied Physics at the Department of Physics of University of Genova and supervisor for the Ph.D.
+Courses in the Bioengineering and Robostics and Physics programs of the Universitry of Genova within the IIT program.
+He was President of OWLS (Optics with Life Sciences), EBSA (European Biophysical Societies Association) and Appointed Vice President of ICO (Interational Commission of Optics).
+AD is afounder of the Nanoscale Biophysics Subgroup of the Biophysical Society (*).
 During the 90’s he carried out part of his research activity at Drexel University (PA, USA), Universidad Autonoma de Madrid (Spain) and Czech Academy of Sciences (Czech Republic).
-He also coordinates a research program (2004-2012) at IFOM-IEO Campus in Milano on Biomedical Research and is associated with the Institute of Biophysics of the National Research Council (CNR) since 2006.
-He founded LAMBS (Laboratory for Advanced Microscopy, Bioimaging and Spectroscopy) in 2003.
-He realized a hybrid artificial “nanobiorobot” within EU and national Research Projects (2000-2005), and designed and realized the first Italian multiphoton microscope within a research grant of the National Institute of Physics of Matter (1999).
-He recently directed the design and realization of the first Italian nanoscopy architecture at the Neuroscience and Brain Technologies Department of IIT (2008).
+He also coordinated a research program (2004-2012) at IFOM-IEO Campus in Milano on Biomedical Research and is currently associated with the Institute of Biophysics of the National Research Council (CNR)(since 2006).
+He founded LAMBS (Laboratory for Advanced Microscopy, Bioimaging and Spectroscopy) in 2003 - www.lambs.it.
+AD realized a hybrid artificial “nanobiorobot” within EU and national Research Projects (2000-2005), and designed and realized the first Italian multiphoton microscope within a research grant of the National Institute of Physics of Matter (1999).
+He directed the design and realization of the first Italian nanoscopy architecture at the Neuroscience and Brain Technologies Department of IIT (2008).

-He is coordinator of several EU and national research programs, and published more than 230 international peer reviewed papers.
-He is active member of international editorial boards and societies (e.g. senior IEEE member).
+At present, Alberto Diaspro coordinates the Nanobiophotonics IIT research program (**).
+He is coordinator of several EU and national research programs, and published more than 300 international peer reviewed papers, 6000 citations, H=34 (source Google Scholar ***).
+He is EDitore in Chief of the international Journal MIcroscopy Research and Technique and active member of international editorial boards and societies (SIOF, SIF, SISM, SIBPA, BS, EBSA, OWLS, IEEE, SPIE, OSA).

 His specific research experience is related to the design, realization and utilization of optical and biophysical instrumentation as far-field super resolution optical microscopy and nanoscopy, conventional and confocal microscopy, two-photon fluorescence microscopy and spectroscopy architecture, differential scanning calorimetry, scanning probe microscopy (STM, SNOM, AFM), polarized light scattering, signal and image digital processing.
 His main interests are molecular oncology (chromatin, endocytosis and adhesion mechanisms), neuroscience (brain mapping and neuronal network signaling) and smart materials (intelligent drug delivery and nanocomposite materials).